fpessolano/FantasyFootball/README.md

  - Move support files to assets

 ***v0.5.0***
  - Add match type to league information
+ - Improve match simulator (better injuries, etc.)

 ***v0.6.0***
  - More than one league